camunda/blog.camunda.org/content/post/2017/10/camunda-spring-boot-starter-230-alpha1-released.md

 Here are some changes:

-* The `groupId` for Maven dependencies has changed, it is now `org.camunda.bpm.springboot.project`.
+* The `groupId` for Maven dependencies has changed, it is now `org.camunda.bpm.springboot`.
 For example:

 ```xml
 <dependency>